 Entering students may apply for credit in disciplines in which they have taken CLEP examinations and achieved a score at or above the 50th percentile.
 Current students must receive prior approval before taking CLEP examinations for credit.
 They may receive credit for scores on the general examinations and on the subject examinations in areas applicable to Virginia Wesleyan's curriculum.
-Specific information can be obtained from the Registrar's home page (www.vwc.edu/academics/registrar).
+Specific information can be obtained from the Registrar's website.